grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 }
 ~~~

-Now we are ready to look at the sensor implementation.
-Let's make it a class called `TemperatureSensor`.
+Now we are ready to look at the implementation of the temperature sensor itself and how it uses this `TemperatureObserver` interface.
+Let's say that the class representing the sensor is called `TemperatureSensor`.
 Part of its definition could look like this:

 {lang="csharp"}
 ~~~